 So, as an individual, what can you do?
-Here are five ways that you can help in the fight against climate change:
+Here are five ways that you can help fight climate change:

 Yeah…you’re probably not surprised that we put this one first.
 And admittedly, we may be a little biased.
 But in all honesty, going solar is one of the most impactful steps you can take to help mitigate climate change.